 - On highways, stay toward the right lanes when possible, so truckers have room to operate in the other lanes.

 Truckers and non-commercial drivers each love to complain about the driving habits of the other, but the reality is that safe driving is the responsibility of everyone on the road.
 Stay alert when behind the wheel, and build the little habits things that go into safe driving.
 When you consider the potential consequences of dangerous driving, maintaining safe driving practices is more than worth the effort.

 Don’t forget to watch for wildlife, too!

 Your safety is our priority at Bow Valley Insurance.
-We’ve got tips on how to build a safety kit for your vehicle, and how to save money on auto insurance in Calgary.
-A great insurance quote is just a click away.
+We’ve got tips on how to build a safety kit for your vehicle, and how to save money on auto insurance.
+A great auto insurance quote is just a click away.